 1. Get everyone to bed as early as possible.

 If you have to wake your kids in the morning, they aren't getting enough sleep.
-Every hour of sleep less than they need sets them back a year in access to brain function, meaning they act a year younger.
+Really!
+Humans wake up when they have had enough sleep!
+Every hour of sleep less than they need sets your child back a year in access to brain function, meaning they act a year younger.
 So if you're dragging your child out of bed, make it top priority to start bedtime earlier.

 2. Get yourself to bed earlier.